syncfusion-content/wpf-docs/wpf/PivotGrid/Freeze-Headers.md

 # Freeze Headers

 PivotGrid provides built-in support for freezing column and row headers for the better viewing of the value cells.
-This can be achieved by the **FreezeHeaders** property of PivotGrid control.

-Property

-* **FreezeHeaders** - Gets or sets whether the column and row headers needs to freeze or not.

-## Defining the property in PivotGrid

-The **FreezeHeaders** property of PivotGrid control can be mentioned either in *XAML* or *Code-Behind*.
+The `FreezeHeaders` property in PivotGrid control is used to achieve the same.
+It can be mentioned either in *XAML* or *Code-behind*.

-If through **XAML**, please refer the below code snippet.
+If through *XAML*, please refer the below code sample.

 {% highlight xaml %}